foundationallm/foundationallm/docs/release-notes/breaking-changes.md

 ### Configuration changes

+#### App Config settings

 This release adds a new App Config setting that should be added to existing environments that are upgrading to 0.8.4 and beyond:

 - App Config key: `FoundationaLLM:Branding:NoAgentsMessage`
 - App Config value: `No agents available.
 Please check with your system administrator for assistance.`

+#### Resource provider templates

+The `AzureOpenAI.template.json` files within `deploy/quick-start/data/resource-provider/FoundationaLLM.Configuration` and `deploy/standard/data/resource-provider/FoundationaLLM.Configuration` have been updated to set the `category` field to the value `LLM`.
+This discriminator allows the Management Portal to filter the list of API endpoints by category and provide options to add AI Models to endpoints with the `LLM` category.

+The existing `category` property needs to be set to `LLM` on existing API endpoint configurations in the `FoundationaLLM.Configuration` resource provider that fit this description, including the `AzureOpenAI` endpoint configuration.

 ## Starting with 0.8.3